 When Your Dog Growls Over Bones/ Food/ Toys / Space / people

-Tanzi Leary, CPDT-KA, PMCT
+- Tanzi Leary, CPDT-KA, PMCT

 Resource guarding is what we call it when a dog worries about people or other animals getting close to him or his stuff, reaching toward him or his stuff, or trying to take stuff out of his mouth.
 (Don't ever do that unless it's a dire emergency!
 Trade food instead.)
 His stuff might be food, a bone, a toy, or just something found on the ground.
 I have even seen a dog who guarded furniture when he wasn't even sitting on it.
 He might even guard access to a favorite person, or seem jealous of things like touching, hugging, or kissing.
 Even if you think your sweet dog would never bite, people commonly provoke dogs into biting in these situations due to repeated ignoring of the dog's early warning signals.

-Although guarding your valuable items is normal, for dogs and humans, it's usually a problem when the dog is ready to bite people or other dogs.
+Although guarding your valuable items is normal, for both dogs and humans, it's becomes a problem when the dog is ready to bite people or other dogs.
 It's almost always a problem if young kids or other vulnerable people are in the house, too, as they may reach for an item without understanding.

 We often make this worse by: